Services Offered

 Support Groups

-Group counseling is a highly effective type of psychotherapy that involves meeting with a group of individuals who face similar concerns.
-Group sessions involve sharing your experiences and listening to others’ experiences in a supportive environment.
+Group counseling is a highly effective form of psychotherapy that involves meeting with a group of individuals facing similar concerns.
+These sessions provide a supportive environment where participants can share their experiences and listen to others.

-Some groups require a weekly commitment while other groups remain open for students to join as needed.
-Select groups have pre-screenings to ensure the group is a good fit for you and that you are a good fit for the group.
+Some groups require a weekly commitment, while others are open for students to join as needed.
+Certain groups may also have pre-screenings to ensure a good fit for both you and the group.

 THE LOVE LAB

-In order to have healthy relationships, we need to cultivate the capacity to love.
-Join this weekly group to discuss love in all its forms, recognize barriers to openness, identify your values, understand attachment styles, and develop the skills needed to participate in nurturing connections.
+To foster healthy relationships, it’s essential to cultivate our capacity to love.
+Join this weekly group to explore love in all its forms, recognize barriers to openness, identify your values, understand attachment styles, and develop the skills necessary for nurturing connections.

 HOME

-The group is designed to offer support to students affected by immigration laws, processes, political climate, and/or status.
-The impact may be directly on you, your family members, and/or your friends.
-This will be a confidential and safe space to discuss your concerns, learn methods for self-care, and provide you with resources to create an empowered community of support.
+The group is designed to support students affected by immigration laws, processes, political climate, and/or status.
+The impact may directly affect you, your family members, and/or your friends.
+This will be a confidential and safe space to discuss your concerns, learn self-care methods, and access resources to foster an empowered community of support.

 GRIEF & LOSS

 This group provides a safe space for exploring grief, sharing stories, and healing through mutual support.
-This group is open to students who have experienced the death of a loved one.
+It is open to students who have experienced the death of a loved one.

 Therapeutic Workshops